 Either way, you’re sure to catch a fish or two!
 Be sure to stop in at the Western Anglers shop in town for all your fishing needs!

 Winters are a bit milder along the Western Slope but still offer some of the same fun activities such as downhill skiing and nordic skiing.
-Enjoy the beauty of the season with these winter activities in Grand Junction.
+Enjoy the beauty of the season with these snowy activities in Grand Junction.

 Skiing at Powderhorn Resort